leeacto/flik_bites/README.md

 * How to run the test suite
   - <tt>rspec spec<tt> runs tests through RSpec
   - Navigating to the /specs route will run the Jasmine tests

-* Services
-  - FlikBites allows for users to view crowdsourced photos of restaurant dishes